 A Guide to Glaucoma (Part 2)

-Who is at Risk and How to Prevent Glaucoma-Related Vision Loss
+Who is at Risk and Preventing Glaucoma-Related Vision Loss

 Currently, 3 million people in the United States (and 60 million people worldwide) have glaucoma and half of them do not even know it.
-These number are expected to increase to 4.3 million by 2032 (up 50%) and rise to 5.5 million by 2050 (up 90%).
-However, some people have a higher risk for developing glaucoma than others, and there are steps you can take to lower your risk of getting glaucoma and to prevent vision loss.
+These numbers are expected to increase to 4.3 million by 2032 (up 50%) and rise to 5.5 million by 2050 (up 90%).
+However, some people have a higher risk of developing glaucoma than others, and there are steps you can take to lower your risk of getting glaucoma and preventing vision loss.

 Who’s at Risk for Getting Glaucoma